CGAT-Group/DICAST/docs/source/further-information/example-files.rst

 First, the pipeline will build all necessary dockers.
 Second, in will create a `/path/to/DICAST/index` folder and put the results of indexing.
 Finally, the pipeline will create a `/path/to/DICAST/output` folder with the alignment results inside the dedicated folders (e.g., star-output, hisat-output, bbmap-output).

-Running multiple alternative splicing event detection tools (MAJIQ and Whippet)
+Running multiple alternative splicing event detection tools (E.g., MAJIQ and Whippet)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. Make sure you followed the steps described in the :doc:`setup <../setup>` section carefully.

-3. Before getting started make sure to activate the snakemake conda environment:
+2. Before getting started make sure to activate the snakemake conda environment:

 .. prompt:: bash

   conda activate snakemake

-4. Create the `input` folder:
+3. Create the `input` folder:

 .. prompt:: bash
    cd /path/to/DICAST/
    mkdir input

-5. Create the folder structure as in the `sample_output`:
+4. Create the folder structure as in the `sample_output`:

 .. prompt:: bash
    cd input